 Takeaway

-The above are our insecticidal soap spray recipes to help you combat common garden pests without the use of harsh chemicals.
+The above are our insecticidal soap spray recipes, which can help you combat common garden pests without using harsh chemicals.

-The best part is that you can feel good knowing exactly what’s in the spray and that it’s safe for the environment, kids, and pets.
+The best part is that you can feel confident knowing what’s in the spray and that it’s safe for the environment, kids, and pets.
 So grab your spray bottle and get mixing; your garden will thank you.

 Add comment